What is ATHENA?

 ATHENA is a mechanism which administers the financing of common costs of EU operations having military or defence implications.
 It does so on behalf of EU Member States contributing to the financing of EU military operations.
 ATHENA was set up by the Council of the European Union on 1st March 2004.
 ATHENA's legal basis was amended most recently in December 2011.

-Currently four active EU military operations benefit from ATHENA financing, which is provided by 27 Member States (Denmark has opted out of the EU Common Security and Defence policy on military matters).
+Currently five active EU military operations benefit from ATHENA financing, which is provided by 27 Member States (Denmark has opted out of the EU Common Security and Defence policy on military matters).

 These operations are: